 2: Sai-Shan-Tea Saison As much as I like tweaking Chuck Sudo about this beer, I honestly didn’t expect to like it that much.
 I mean, tea?
 I don’t like tea.
 I love shandys, and I love citrus, and both of ‘em in beer as well.
 But tea?
 Actually, the tiny sample I got was too cold for me to appreciate everything in here – but thankfully a friend got a full snifter, and we let it warm up and open a little, which is when I got what was going on.
 And guess what – it’s pretty damned good.
 Just like Ryan said in his review, the tea really does make a bold statement, but one that’s balanced very well.
 It may have taken a little while, Chuck, but I’m very glad I got a hand on this.

 1: Bourbon County Stout Combination – Coffee & Cocoa Nibs When the (awesomely nice and unflappable) bartender behind the BCS bar told Ryan and I that people were combining two flavors of Bourbon County there were two thuds heard through the room.
 I believe my jaw won that race to the floor, but it was close.
 I really wanted to make the mix of Ancho Chile and Cocoa the big winner, but these two were really the perfect pair.
-The taste and texture was amazing, and the fact that it will very likely never, ever happen again pushes this to the top.
+The taste and texture were amazing, and the fact that it will very likely never, ever happen again pushes this to the top.
 Just pure decadence.

 Now I’m going to walk away from this list before I do any more editing, replacing, rewriting, or internal argument.
 Any of the BCS could have made up a place on the list, and I’m fighting the urge to put the Citra or Indira or double-dry-hopped IPA or the Black IPA…see?
 I’m stopping now.

 5: IPA Double Dry Hopped Dry hopping is a magical element that can make an OK beer good and a good beer great.
-In this case it made, what I believe, is a fantastic IPA into a even more fantastical IPA.
+In this case it made, what I believe, is a fantastic IPA into an even more fantastical IPA.
 What?
 The dry hopping really brought out the citrusy hops both in the nose and on the palate.
 It finished hoppy and nice and dry.
 Excellent.

 4: Indira This was an interesting one; a Belgian farmhouse ale brewed with lemongrass and lemon thyme.
 It poured a deep copper in color with a big Belgian yeast head that filled half my tasting glass.
 I love the spices associated with a farmhouse ale and the lemongrass and thyme added another layer of goodness to it; crisp and citrusy.
 This beer also clocked in at 7% ABV but you couldn’t taste a drop of the alcohol.
-Easily, and dangerously, sessionable.

 3: Sachi This was a Belgian Tripel that tasted like…banana pudding in a glass!
 Lots o’ banana with a bit of clove mixed in for good measure.
-Goose Island used two different Belgian yeast strains when brewing this and you couldn’t definitely tell.
+Goose Island used two different Belgian yeast strains when brewing this and you could definitely tell.
 This was unlike any Tripel I’ve had before.
 This was also an easy one to drink, very smooth and very crisp, with that 8.5% ABV completely undetectable.
 I like a good Tripel and this may be in my top 3.

 2: Scully The first thing I did when I took a whiff of this was look over at Karl and exclaim, “This smells like Short’s Cake!”
 And that was even before I took a sip.
 The bouquet of this beer is all fruit and all good.
 As was mentioned above, this is a saison brewed with strawberries, white pepper AND honey.
 Smooth, complex, fruity, sweet and dry are words I would use to describe this.
 It was awesome and was killed before doors opened to the general public at 7.
 It only took 1 hour for Scully to run dry.

 1: Bourbon County Stout Combo – Cocoa Nibs & Vanilla Bean Our plan of attack going in to the invasion was to hit the Bourbon County Stout taps first, then move to the next room full of hoppy beers and finish with the Belgians.
-Well, we had about 20 minutes left when we sampled the last of what was on our shortlist so we proceeded back to the BCS taps.
+Well, we had about 20 minutes left when we sampled the last of what was on our shortlist so we proceeded back to the BCBS taps.
 When we were there the first time I thought out loud, “I wonder what would happen if you mixed two variety’s together?”
 And then I quickly clamped my hands over my mouth.
 “That’s blasphemy”, I thought.
-Blending two Bourbon County Stouts – what a waste.
-It’s funny that after you have sampled a dozen beers that doesn’t seem like such a bad idea.
+Blending two Bourbon County Brand Stouts — what a waste.
+It’s funny that, after you have sampled a dozen beers, that doesn’t seem like such a bad idea.
 It also helped that the bartender said other people had been doing it to.
-So, Karl ordered up a coffee & cocoa nib BCS and I went for the cocoa and vanilla bean.
+So, Karl ordered up a coffee & cocoa nib BCBS and I went for the cocoa and vanilla bean.
 Best decision of the night.
 The cocoa and vanilla bean blending together tasted just like chocolate milk.
 In fact, Kahlua may be a better example, although it was not quite as sweet.
-Bourbon chocolate milk – what’s not to love?
+Bourbon chocolate milk — what’s not to love?

 Overall, it was a killer event with some outstanding and creative beers.